My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Located on the Kenai Peninsula south of Anchorage, Seward is a popular 1-2 day trip for visitors on their first trip to Alaska.
 Whether it’s somewhere you plan to explore before (or after) stepping on (or off) your cruise ship, or you’re planning to drive or ride the Alaska Railroad to Seward, this small community has a lot to offer.

 I’ve visited Seward many times, both growing up in Alaska and during my trips back.
-Over the years, I’ve seen it grow from a sleepy almost-backwater fishing community into a tourism destination through which hundreds of thousands of people pass during the summer months.
+Over the years, I’ve seen it grow from a sleepy almost-backwater fishing community into a bustling tourism destination through which hundreds of thousands of people pass during the summer months.

-If you’re curious what fun things there are to do in Seward, I’m here to help.
+If you’re curious about what fun things there are to do in Seward, I’m here to help.
 Whether you have one full day to explore Seward, 2 days in Seward as part of an Alaska itinerary, or have extra time to spend on other activities, this list shares what I consider to be the top things to do in Seward – on any budget, and for any sense of adventure.

 1. Cruise in Kenai Fjords National Park